vhaudiquet/ubuntu-project-docs/docs/staging/phased-updates.md

 * What do we want to call the new field?
 * What should update manager do if there is another version of the package available and the algorithm answers no for the latest? e.g. security update and newer package in -updates.
 If it won't install the -updates version, should it install the -security?
 Probably.
 * If update manager pops up once a week does it make the phased updates rather useless?
   * Assuming that the default is one week, and there is a fairly uniform distribution on which day of the week that is, we will find that the actual percentage of people with the update installed lags the set number fairly significantly.
 How much depends on how promptly people install the updates.
-If everyone installs as soon as the popup happens the update will take about a week longer than the ideal curve to fully propogate, but a majority of people will have the update installed by the time it reaches 100% on the server side.
+If everyone installs as soon as the popup happens the update will take about a week longer than the ideal curve to fully propagate, but a majority of people will have the update installed by the time it reaches 100% on the server side.
   * We can't know exactly what the current percentage is, only guess based on the phase of the update.
-  * When pausing an update the phase should be bought down to 0 to prevent others installing it, and then ramped back up, or jumped to the previous value.
+  * When pausing an update the phase should be bought down to 0 to prevent others installing it, and then increased back up, or jumped to the previous value.
   * Given that the phase doesn't control the percentage of machines with the update installed very strongly, and the "open weekly" default for non-security updates provides some sort of phasing, the main thing this scheme provides is the ability to pause an update without deleting it from -updates.
 Is that worth the effort?
   * Combining phased updates with an option in update-manager to still only show non-security updates (combined with a change to calculate that based on whether the updates will be shown for the particular machine) makes sense to balance our control in pushing out updates, with the users desire to not be bothered by update prompts every day.
 * Given that it is machine based someone with multiple machines will see the updates at different times.
 Is that too confusing?
 Should there be a way to turn it off (opt in to testing)?